A Legacy of Compassion

 If you have any questions or would like to discuss charitable gift options for you and your family, please contact us directly, without any obligation, and we will be happy to speak with you or send you information that you can discuss with your estate planner or accountant.

-If you are interested in directing your legacy gift to Volunteers of America-Greater New York, please contact Rachel Weinstein, VP/Chief Development & Communications Officer, at (212) 496-4305.
+If you are interested in directing your legacy gift to Volunteers of America-Greater New York, please contact Dolores Swirin-Yao, Vice President for Development, at (212) 496-4380 or email@example.com.

-We honor those who intend to remember Volunteers of America - Greater New York in their will, by naming them to The Myrtle Legacy Society.
+Those who remember Volunteers of America - Greater New York in their estate plans become members of the Booth Legacy Society.

 Volunteers of America was founded by social reformers Maud and Ballington Booth on March 8, 1896.
 They envisioned a movement dedicated to “reaching and uplifting” the American people.
-“Myrtle” was Ballington Booth’s pet name for his beloved wife, Maud.
-We honor those who intend to remember Volunteers of America in their will, by naming them to The Myrtle Legacy Society.
-We always appreciate the opportunity to recognize our Legacy Society donors in our annual report and donor newsletter, as an inspiration to others who may perhaps follow suit.
+We honor those who intend to remember Volunteers of America in their estate plans, by naming them to The Booth Legacy Society.
+We always appreciate the opportunity to recognize our Booth Legacy Society donors in our annual report and donor newsletter, as an inspiration to others who may perhaps follow suit.
 We recognize however, that your bequest intentions are personal and that you may want to keep them confidential.
 If so, please let us know.

 Gifts by Will or Living Trust: Include a bequest to Volunteers of America in your will or trust (designate a specific dollar amount, a percentage or a share of the remainder), leaving a legacy without affecting your cashflow during your lifetime.

-Gifts of Retirement Plans: Name Volunteers of America as a full or partial beneficiary of your IRA, 401(k) or other qualified plan.
+Name Volunteers of America as a full or partial beneficiary of your IRA, 401(k), life insurance, savings accounts, donor advised funds, or other qualified plan.